 These types of jobs often involve intense, interpersonal interactions that occur repeatedly throughout the work day.
 Individuals in these settings are nurturers, caregivers, sounding boards, and listeners.
 They are constantly extending themselves outward in the service of assisting others.

-In the repetitive setting of caring for others, it is common to lose sight of one’s own feelings and needs.
-When a patient has been diagnosed with cancer, it is easy to get lost in our empathy.
-And when your client, along with her three children, is evicted from her home, it is instinctually human to be swept away by her despair.
+When caring for others, it is common to lose sight of one’s own feelings and needs.
+For example, when a patient has been diagnosed with cancer, it is easy to get lost in our empathy.
+And when a client or co-worker, along with her three children, is evicted from her home, it is instinctually human to be swept away by her despair.

-But when we become engulfed and so deeply affected by the trauma we encounter at work, we put ourselves at risk of developing compassion fatigue.
+But when we become engulfed by the trauma we encounter at work, we put ourselves at risk of developing compassion fatigue.

 What is compassion fatigue?

-Compassion Fatigue is, “...the sheer exhaustion experienced in clinical work as we do our very best to meet the needs of others day after day, year after year.“ It sounds intense, because it is.
-And, it can swallow us whole, if we let it.
+Compassion Fatigue is generally defined as “...the sheer exhaustion experienced in clinical work as we do our very best to meet the needs of others, day after day, year after year.“ It sounds intense, because it is—and it can swallow us whole, if we let it.